What Is A Document?

 7. Proofread Everything

-After a spell checker and grammar checker has been used, take a moment to check your file.
+After a spell checker and grammar checker has been used, take a moment to check and proofread your file.
 Look for omitted phrases, incorrect names, and incorrect punctuation.
 Check for grammatical phrases.
 Ensure that the document is clear, succinct, and free of mistake.
 Before you produce it, it may be useful to have a colleague, workmate, or even a skilled writer or editor to review your job.